-Accounting Operations is responsible for accounts payable for the department and telephone services for Pine Bluff Complex and Administration Annex East.
+Accounting Operations is responsible for accounts payable and telephone services for Pine Bluff Complex and Administration Annex East.

-Accounting Control is responsible for agency fund management activities, administration of federal grants and maintenance of general and subsidiary ledgers, records of fixed assets and insurance coverage.
+Accounting Control is responsible for agency fund management activities, administration of Federal grants, maintenance of general and subsidiary ledgers, and records of fixed assets.

-Budget prepares annual and biennial budgets, required financial reports, analysis and monitors agency expenditures.
+Budget prepares annual and biennial budgets, required financial reports, analysis, and monitors agency expenditures.

-Purchasing procures goods and services for the agency and administers all aspects of its vehicle fleet.
+Procurement procures goods and services for the agency and administers all aspects of its vehicle fleet, and insurance coverage.

-Information Systems includes the development, maintenance and evaluation of computer applications, network and equipment installation and employee training.
+Information Systems includes the development, maintenance, and evaluation of computer applications, network and equipment installation, and employee training.